-The rare finds charted in this guide are all within a 15-minute walk.
+The rare finds charted in this guide to downtown St. Augustine are all within a 15-minute walk.
 Stroll along the waterfront and enjoy views of the Bridge of Lions or wander down the brick-lined streets to browse shops, galleries, restaurants, and bars.
 Either way, you’re sure to find yourself having fun.

 The exploration of Saint Augustine began over 450 years ago.
-Take discovery into your own hands with this list of old and new treasures found downtown including cultural adventures and hundreds of years of history.
+Take discovery into your own hands with this list of old and new treasures found in downtown St. Augustine, including cultural adventures and hundreds of years of history.

 Step back in history at Castillo de San Marcos

 The Castillo de San Marcos is one of the only two fortifications in the world built out of a semi-rare form of limestone called coquina.
 Castillo de San Marcos is also the oldest masonry fort in the United States, completed in 1695.

 Explore America’s oldest street!
 Aviles Street is home to the area’s most diverse arts district complete with restaurants, galleries, and historic museums.

 Visit pedestrian-friendly St. George Street for the best shopping.
 Find tasty fare, boutiques, and unique gift shops on this historic avenue.